plasne/openid-connect/README.md

 -   It does not require any session state

+- It allows for single-page applications (including renewal) safely

 -   It allows for claims to be asserted from multiple sources (id_token, Microsoft Graph, databases, etc.)

 -   Multiple applications can use this authentication solution as a centralized service